 Together, he and his wife minister in the areas of marriage, dating, and relationships.
 He has been a high school, middle school, and college pastor.
 Along with working for the local church, Jeff was on staff at two West Coast Christian universities and, before that, involved in the entertainment industry for seven years doing stand-up comedy, acting, voiceover work, and production.

-Today Jeff is the teaching and connections pastor at North Hills Church of God, as well as an adjunct professor at Arizona Christian University.
+Today, Jeff serves as an associate campus pastor at Central Christian Church in Mesa AZ.
+Before that he served as the teaching pastor at North Hills Church of God in Phoenix and ministered at Pasadena Church of God in Southern California.
 He also makes time to coach and consult with Ministry Insights, Int’l. and travels, speaking the Word of God and emceeing at conferences.

 Stay tuned – more to come

 Tentative Schedule—Subject to Change